Sterile Processing

 Did you know that Sterile Processing and Distribution is part of the ICAPS program?

-The Integrated Career & Academic Preparation System (ICAPS) enables students to earn a certificate while working to earn a high school equivalency or improve English language skills, reading, or math.
+The Integrated Career & Academic Preparation System (ICAPS) allows students to earn a certificate while improving their skills.
+This includes working toward a high school equivalency or enhancing English, reading, or math skills.

 Learn more about the ICAPS support program.